How to Screenshot on Windows

 Xbox Game Bar is especially useful when you want to take a screenshot on Windows without using the Print Screen key, and it works on both Windows 10 and Windows 11.

-How to Take a Screenshot on Laptops (All Brands)
+How to screenshot on laptops (All Brands)

 Where Do Screenshots Go on Windows?